-ITEM 2. -- PERSON TO BE CONTACTED ABOUT APPLICATION
+ITEM 2. - PERSON TO BE CONTACTED REGARDING THIS APPLICATION

-You should provide the name, telephone number, and email address of the individual who knows your proposed radioactive materials program and can answer informational questions only about the application.
+You should provide the name and telephone number of the individual who knows your proposed radioactive materials program and can answer informational questions only about the application.
 This individual, usually the Radiation Safety Officer (RSO) or a principal user of radioactive materials, will serve as the point of contact during the review of the application and during the period of the license.
 If this individual is not your full-time paid employee, specify your relationship with this individual.
 Notify the IDPH if this individual changes.
 Unless the contact person is the RSO, a contact change is for information only and it would not be considered an application for a license amendment.

-Any requests from the IDPH concerning additional commitments, procedures, or for changes to the application will be addressed to the CEO or President with a copy to the RSO.
-The CEO can designate a different person if the authorization to make commitments on behalf of the licensee if the CEO or President provides that authorization in writing to IDPH.
+Any requests from the IDPH concerning additional commitments, procedures, or for changes to the application will be addressed to a member of management with a copy to the RSO.
+Management can designate a different person if the authorization to make commitments on behalf of the licensee if authorization in writing is provided to IDPH.

 The IDPH recognizes that licensees may use a consulting service to help prepare the license application and provide support to the radiation safety program.
 However, if you choose to have the consultant the point of contact for any IDPH questions, we remind you that the licensee management is ultimately responsible for all aspects of the program.
-This includes any services performed by the consultant.
+This includes any services performed by the consulting service.

-ITEM 3. -- LICENSE INFORMATION
+ITEM 3. - THIS APPLICATION IS FOR (TYEP OF LICENSE)

 For a new license, amendment to a license or renewal of an existing license, check the appropriate block.
-Provide the license number where indicated for amendments or renewals.
+Provide the license number where indicated if applying for an amendment or renewal.

-ITEM 4. -- INDIVIDUAL USERS -- TRAINING AND EXPERIENCE
+ITEM 4. - INDIVIDUAL USERS

-Responsible individuals are the authorized users and the RSO.
+Individuals who are responsible for the supervision of radioactive materials use are the authorized users and the RSO.
 641-39.4(25) requires that an applicant be qualified by training and experience to use the requested radioactive materials for the purposes requested in such a manner as to minimize danger to public health and safety or property.
-41.2(65) through 41.2(82) provides specific criteria for acceptable training and experience for authorized users, the RSO, and the associate radiation safety officer (ARSO).
+41.2(65) through 41.2(82) provides specific criteria for acceptable training and experience for the authorized users, RSO, and associate radiation safety officer (ARSO).
 Note that curriculum vitae do not usually supply all the information needed to evaluate an individual's training and experience.